Frieze patterns in representation theory

 There are also generalizations in a different direction, where the determinant condition is changed.
 For example, additive friezes have been considered by Coxeter and Rigby, also by Shephard \cite{coxeterrigby, Shephard} in the $1970$s - there the diamond rule \eqref{Eq:diamond} is altered to

-Here a representation theoretic description would be interesting.
+For these friezes a representation theoretic description would be interesting.
 There is also the variant of tropical friezes, which have been studied from a representation theoretic point of view see \cite{RingelTropical, GuoIMRN}.
 For even more elaborate rules, let us mention symplectic friezes \cite{MG19}, Heronian friezes \cite{FominSetiabrata}, and most recently noncommutative friezes \cite{CHJ25}.